-Last year, my neighbor politely asked me if it was okay for his passionfruit vine to grow over my fence.
+Last year, my neighbor politely asked me if it was okay for his passion fruit (Passiflora edulis var.
+Frederick) vine to grow over my fence.
 Thinking ahead to the bounty that would be coming, I gladly agreed.
 Well, it’s a year later.
-The vines have completely overtaken a bamboo row (actually, the ‘boo is supporting the plant), and now (in August-September), I have hundreds upon hundreds of fruits!
+The vines have completely overtaken a bamboo row (actually, the ‘boo is supporting the plant), and now that it’s September, I have hundreds upon hundreds of fruits!
 So naturally, I’m curious about ways to preserve the harvest.

 - 1 lemon